End tax terror, economy in dire times: Swamy

 Ahmedabad, Jan 11: The BJP's Rajya Sabha MP Subramanian Swamy said that the country's economy was in "dire times", and "tax terrorism" should be ended to encourage investors.

-He also said that every university should have police personnel on the campus, and Jawharlal Nehru University (JNU), which is in news for a recent incident of violence, should be "closed for two years".
+He also said that every university should have police personnel on the campus, and Jawaharlal Nehru University (JNU), which is in news for a recent incident of violence, should be "closed for two years".

-"The economy is in dire times, everything is going downwards, if the trend continues banks will close down, NBFCs will close down and (it will) lead to disaster," Swamy said, speaking to reporters here.
+"The economy is in dire times, everything is going downwards if the trend continues banks will close down, NBFCs will close down and (it will) lead to disaster," Swamy said, speaking to reporters here.

 He was speaking on the sidelines of a programme at Indus University.